Shahi Imam of Jama Masjid urges all Muslims to pray from home, beat coronavirus

 Last week, Union Minister, Mukthar Abbas Naqvi had informed that all religious leaders had decided and made an appeal to the Muslim community to hold prayers from home.

 The statement was made in the wake of Ramzan beginning on April 24.
 He said that all religious leaders and social organisations have made an appeal to the Muslim community to hold prayers from home.
 This would be applicable to Iftar and other customs to be performed at home, he also said.
-Further he also urged the people to maintain social distancing norms.
+Further, he also urged people to maintain social distancing norms.

 Last week, Naqvi directed state waqf boards to ensure strict implementation of lockdown and social distancing guidelines during the holy month of Ramzan starting next week amid the coronavirus pandemic.